Why is my iPhone backup corrupt? (And How To Fix It)No ratings yet.

-After trading in your iPhone for a new iPhone 6, or resetting your phone to resolve some issues, you go into iTunes to restore your backup and see a nasty message saying "iTunes could not restore the iPhone because the backup was corrupt or not compatible with the iPhone that is being restored."
+After trading in your iPhone for a new iPhone X, or resetting your phone to fix some issues, you open iTunes to restore your backup and see a nasty message saying "iTunes could not restore the iPhone because the backup was corrupt or not compatible with the iPhone that is being restored."

-TL;DR: If you have a corrupt iPhone, iPad, or iPod Touch backup you need to restore, you can download Decipher Backup Repair to fix the corrupt iPhone backup.
+If you have a corrupt iPhone, iPad, or iPod backup that you need to restore, you can use Decipher Backup Repair to fix the corrupt iPhone backup.
 This post has a step-by-step tutorial on how to fix the iPhone backup corrupt message in iTunes using Decipher Backup Repair.

-If you are just trying to make a new backup, click here for instructions on how to erase the old backup that is causing errors in iTunes as well as some suggestions on settings you can change to help fix iPhone backup errors.
+If you are just trying to make a backup, here are some instructions on how to erase the old backup that is causing errors in iTunes as well as some suggestions on settings you can change to help fix iPhone backup errors.

 What made my iPhone backup corrupt?

-Corruptions can occur due to hard drive failures or USB communication errors.
+Hard drive failures or USB communication errors.
 (This is the one error that I would legitimately call a "corrupt" backup, since it actually involves broken files on the hard drive.
-These kind of corruptions are fixed using Decipher Backup Repair's "Advanced Repair" feature.)
+These kind of corrupt iPhone backups are fixed using Decipher Backup Repair's "Advanced Repair" feature.)

 I tried an older backup, and it was corrupt too.
 Are they all broken?

-This is a common question for Mac users who use Time Machine to backup their iPhone backups made in iTunes. iTunes reuses the same backup over time, updating it with changes since the previous backup.
-This incremental backup is great because it makes the backup process fast, but a problematic backup may stay broken throughout many different backups.
+This is a common question for Mac users who use Time Machine to backup their iPhone backups made in iTunes. iTunes reuses the same backup over time, updating it with changes since the previous backup, in a process known as incremental backup.